 Vintage cars, rally cars, fire trucks and tractors.
 All a kid’s dream come true really.
 Interspersed with pony rides, lucky dips and fishing games.
 What more could you want for a day of family activities in Tasmania?

 Flowers, Fruits and Vegetables

 Even the Premier of Tasmania

 Making an appearance at the 2010 event (well, it was an election year!)
 Premier Bartlett and his family enjoyed some of the attractions with the general public.
 I’m sure the committee of volunteers appreciate any support, and funds raised are used to improve facilities in the area for locals and tourists.

-There’s a modest entry fee for the Middleton Country Fair costs $5 for adults; children are free.
-Lucky gate prizes are drawn throughout the day.
+There’s a modest entry fee for the Middleton Country Fair and lucky gate prizes are drawn throughout the day.
 The event is held annually on the first Saturday in February.
 Contact Gloria Lonergan (03) 6292 1606 for more details.